What is the Treasury Stock Method?

 Treasury Stock Method Example

-During 2006, KK Enterprise reported net income of $250,000 and had 100,000 shares of common stock.
+During 2006, KK Enterprise reported a net income of $250,000 and had 100,000 shares of common stock.
 During 2006, KK Enterprise issued 1,000 shares of 10%, par $100 preferred stock outstanding.
-In addition, the company has 10,000 options with strike price (X) of $2 and the current market price (CMP) of $2.5.
-Computed the diluted EPS.
+In addition, the company has 10,000 options with a strike priceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
+Thus, the exercise price is a term used in the derivative market.
+(X) of $2 and the current market price (CMP) of $2.5.
+Calculated the diluted EPS.

 Assume tax rate – 40%

 Denominator = 100,000 (basic shares) + 10,000 (in the money options) – 8,000 (buyback) = 102,000 shares

 Let us look at how Colgate has accounted for such Stock Options while calculating the diluted EPS.

 As you can see from above, for the year ended 2014, only 9.2 million were considered (instead of 24.946 million).
 Why?